 Let’s get straight to the point: Sometimes sex is the absolute last thing on your mind.
 There’s no shame if you’ve found yourself in a sexual rut.
 You aren’t alone.
 There are virtually endless factors that can affect a person’s sex drive: stress, depression, exhaustion, low self-esteem, weight fluctuations or a plain old busy schedule.
 All of these can all lead a person to feel less than keen on sexy time.

-That said, sex can still be an important stress-relieving and mood-boosting activity.
-Not to mention a healthy sex life can help you and your partner feel more intimately connected.
-So, if you’ve found yourself feeling blasé about sex, try some of these holistic tips to increase your sex drive.
+That said, sex can still be an important stress-relieving and mood-boosting activity, not to mention the fact that a healthy sex life can help you and your partner feel more intimately connected.
+So, if you’ve found yourself feeling blasé about rolling in the sheets, try some of these holistic tips to boost your libido.

 Maintain a Regular Exercise Regimen